How REsides empowers agents and brokers to become local experts with valuable neighborhood insights

 “Gut feel” is often cited as one of the main drivers behind major real estate investment decisions.
 In many cases, it can be a proxy for years of experience in a specific market or submarket, which can be hard to replicate in other cities and too risky in today’s rapidly changing environment.
 With the pandemic upending how and where people live, companies reconsidering remote work strategies, and general economic uncertainty, data analytics and deep location insights that can gut check gut feel are more important than ever before.

 At Local Logic, we’ve made it our mission to build a comprehensive understanding of cities to support real estate decisions and rethink the investment decision process.
-By drawing on billions of data points on lifestyle characteristics, real estate market and demographic variables, we provide a holistic perspective on over 200 million sites in the US and Canada, making site assessments deeper and more efficient.
+By drawing on billions of data points on lifestyle characteristics, the real estate market, and demographic variables, we provide a holistic perspective on over 200 million sites in the US and Canada, making site assessments deeper and more efficient.

-Consider the following example: a Dallas, Texas-based development company has recently completed a successful project in the Uptown neighborhood in Dallas, TX and now seeks to replicate its success in other parts of the country, beginning in Atlanta, Georgia.
+Consider the following example: a Dallas, Texas-based development company has recently completed a successful project in the Uptown neighborhood in Dallas, TX, and now seeks to replicate its success in other parts of the country, beginning in Atlanta, Georgia.

 As Dallas natives, the development company knew that Uptown, the area marked by a pin in the map below, is consistently ranked as one of the liveliest places to live-work-play in the city, a characteristic captured by our proprietary ‘vibrancy’ score.